National Pollinator week june 19-26

-WATCH FOR NEW SIGNS: May, 2017 pollinator garden signs designed by Julie Bourman were installed at the Pollinator Park, Ramsey-Grove and Northland pollinator gardens.
+NEW SIGNS ARE UP: Pollinator signs designed by Julie Bourman at the Pollinator Park, Ramsey-Grove and Northland pollinator gardens.
+And thanks to Cedar Pet Clinic, a doggie bag station as well.

-PHASE II .
-THE SLOPE - Watch for little blue stem and milkweed on the slope thanks to a generous contribution from Ciranda and Minnesota Native Landscapes (MNL).
-Only non toxic practices are used for this pollinator friendly project.
-July, 2016 existing vegetation was burned to prepare for seed and plants that provide ground water filtration through a deeper root system.
-Our partners at MNL sprayed two white vinegar treatments to burn out the existing plants, avoiding beneficials like milkweed and blue stem.
-May 6, 2017 Minnesota Native Landscapes scalped the vegetation and seeded a pioneer mix with bluestem, rye, switchgrass, and indian grass.
-Later PFA volunteers joined in to plant 500 plant plugs including: Stiff goldenrod, sky blue aster, black-eyed susan, common milkweed, harebells, wild bergamot, golden alexander, compass plant, native thistle and more.
+July, 2016: controlled burn to prepare for seed and plants that provide ground water filtration through a deeper root system.
+Later, Minn Native Landscapes sprayed two white vinegar treatments to burn out the existing plants, avoiding beneficials like milkweed and blue stem.
+May 6, 2017 MNL weed wacked unwanted vegetation and seeded a pioneer mix with bluestem, rye, switchgrass, oats and indian grass.
+Later PFA volunteers joined in to plant 500 plant plugs including: Stiff goldenrod, sky blue aster, black-eyed susan, common milkweed, harebells, wild bergamot, golden alexander, compass plant, native thistle, clovers, primrose, cup plant, hoary vervain and more.

-PHASE III .
-THE SHORT PRAIRIE - PFA is excited to work with our expert partner, Prairie Restorations, and get started this summer (June/July) on the prairie habitat and pollinator trail.
-The existing sod will be pulled up, and the native prairie flower seeds will be spread by hand.
-We should see some lovely grasses and flowers in the Fall, but the prairie will thrive the second year.
+THE SHORT PRAIRIE - Work will begin July-August, 2017 with Prairie Restorations, on the prairie habitat and pollinator trail.
+The existing sod will be removed, and native prairie flower seeds and grasses will be spread by hand.
+We should see some lovely grasses and flowers in this Fall, but the real show will thrive the second year.

 New Volunteer and Intern Opportunities